-Grants payable: GMF records grant expenses to recipients and corresponding grant payable at the time an unconditional award is made/approved.
+Grants payable: GMF records grant expenses to recipients and corresponding grant payable at the time an unconditional award is committed/approved.

 Revenue recognition: Contribution revenue is recognized at the time an unconditional promise to give is received.
-Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted revenue, depending on the existence and/or nature of any donor restrictions.
+Unconditional contributions received are recorded as unrestricted, temporarily restricted or permanently restricted revenue, depending on the existence and/or nature of any donor restrictions.
 Conditional contribution revenue is not recognized until conditions have been satisfied.

 All donor-restricted support is reported as an increase in temporarily or permanently restricted net assets, depending on the nature of the restrictions.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets are reclassified to unrestricted net assets and reported in the consolidated statement of activities as net assets released from restrictions.
-Temporarily restricted net assets are reported as unrestricted net assets if the restrictions are met in the same period received.